trezor/trezor-firmware/common/tools/README.md

 ### `marketcap.py`

-Module for obtaining market cap and price data used by `coins_details.py` and `maxfee.py`.
+Module for obtaining market cap and price data used by `maxfee.py`.

 ### `maxfee.py`